How TikTok Became 2021’s Biggest Fashion Influencer

 This year, skinny jeans were declared over.
-So were side parts and laugh-cry emojis.
+So were side partings and laugh-cry emojis.
 Young content creators were invited to the Met Gala to sit side-by-side with some of fashion’s biggest names.
-Sorority hopefuls in Alabama made the Pants Store a nationally recognized brand.
+University students in Alabama made the Pants Store a globally recognized brand.
 Y2K became fashion’s top trend.
 And all of this happened because of one app: TikTok.
-We’re used to thinking of Instagram and Pinterest as fashion’s premiere social media platforms, but, in 2021, TikTok revitalized the way we talk about fashion both online and IRL.
+We’re used to thinking of Instagram and Pinterest as fashion’s premiere social media platforms, but, in 2021, TikTok revitalised the way we talk about fashion both online and IRL.

-While TikTok’s first boom happened in 2020 — think Amazon’s butt-lifting leggings craze — this year we looked to the app for more than laughs and viral hacks.
-Instead, the app’s one billion monthly users (yes, you read that right!) built and consumed relatable fashion-focused content far from the curated feeds we've gotten used to, discussing the emergence of subversive basics in one swipe up and sharing cottagecore inspiration in the next.
-It marks yet another wave of fashion democratization that’s birthed from the bedrooms of the fashion-obsessed to the streets and runways.
+While TikTok’s first boom happened in 2020 — think Amazon’s bum-lifting leggings craze — this year we looked to the app for more than laughs and viral hacks.
+Instead, the app’s one billion monthly users (yes, you read that right!) built and consumed relatable fashion-focused content far from the curated feeds we've become used to, discussing the emergence of subversive basics in one swipe up and sharing cottagecore inspiration in the next.
+It marks yet another wave of fashion democratisation that’s birthed from the bedrooms of the fashion-obsessed to the streets and catwalks.

 Advertisement